edenchazard/dc-lineage-builder/README.md

 # Dragcave Lineage Builder
-Dragcave lineage builder is a third-party tool for the online game [Dragcave.net](https://dragcave.net/).
+Dragcave lineage builder is an open-source third-party tool for the online game [Dragcave.net](https://dragcave.net/).
 It enables users to preview dragon lineages, a core function of the game.

-VueJS frontend on Apache with a nodeJS API backend.
+Built with VueJS 2, nginx and NodeJS.

 ## Features
 - Looks nearly the same as DC!
 This tool aims to replicate how a lineage is displayed on DC right down to the very last pixel. ;)